 While there are many ways to get out of your holiday debt, there are a few methods we would recommend staying away from:

-- Dip Into Retirement Savings – Don’t put the burden of something as temporary as holiday loans on your future self.
+- Tapping Into Retirement Savings – Don’t put the burden of something as temporary as holiday loans on your future self.
 Leave your retirement savings alone.

 - Taking Out a Payday Loan – Again, this is just making the future a little more difficult by putting yourself deeper in debt.